-- 30. Extremely Low Income Household A Household whose Annual Income do not exceed the higher of the Federal poverty level or 30% of Area Median Income, as published by HUD adjusted for household size. - 31.
-Family- includes, but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status: - a.
-A single person, who may be an elderly person, displaced person, disabled person, nearelderly person or any other single person; or - b.
-A group of persons residing together and such group includes, but is not limited to: - i.
-A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - ii.
-An elderly family; - iii.
-A near-elderly family; - iv.
-A disabled family; - v.
-A displaced family; and - vi.
-The remaining member of a tenant family. - 32.
-Family Members with a Fixed Source of Income- family members whose income includes periodic payments at reasonably predictable levels from one or more of the following sources: - a.
-Social Security, Supplemental Security Income, Supplemental Disability Insurance; - b.
-Federal, state, local or private pension plans; - c.
-Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; - d.
-Any other source of income subject to adjustment by a verifiable COLA or current rate of interest. - 33.
+- 33. Family Members with a Fixed Source of Income- family members whose income includes periodic payments at reasonably predictable levels from one or more of the following sources: - a.Social Security, Supplemental Security Income, Supplemental Disability Insurance; - b.
+Federal, state, local or private pension plans; - c.Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; - d.
+Any other source of income subject to adjustment by a verifiable COLA or current rate of interest. - 34.
 Foster Adult An adult (usually a person with disabilities) who is placed in someone's home by a governmental agency so the household can help with his/her care.
 Foster adults may be members of HHA households, but they have no rights as remaining household members.
-The income received by the household for the care of a Foster Adult is excluded from Annual Income. - 34.
+The income received by the household for the care of a Foster Adult is excluded from Annual Income. - 35.
 Full-Time Student A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
-Educational institution will include but not be limited to: college, university, secondary school, vocational school or trade school. - 35.
-Gender identity- actual or perceived gender-related characteristics. - 36.
-Head of Household Head of household means the household member (identified by the household) who is held responsible and accountable for the household. - 37.
+Educational institution will include but not be limited to: college, university, secondary school, vocational school or trade school. - 36.
+Gender Identity- actual or perceived gender-related characteristics. - 37.
+Head of Household Head of household means the household member (identified by the household) who is held responsible and accountable for the household. - 38.
 Household -